 Over the years Walt Disney Co. has expanded in various fields.
 One of which is the real estate market.
 Come Wednesday, Walt Disney Co. will unveil its first foray in residential real estate in more than a decade.
 The residential project is a vacation-home development in Florida’s Walt Disney World.
-The proposed 980-acre Golden Oak development, which is being developed on two golf courses, is expected to eventually encompass 450 homes and a 445-room Four Seasons hotel.
-Plans also include a clubhouse, parks and pedestrian walkways, with wetlands and other conservation areas as well.
+The proposed 980-acre Golden Oak development, which is being developed on two golf courses, is expected to encompass 450 homes and a 445-room Four Seasons hotel eventually.
+Plans also include a clubhouse, parks, and pedestrian walkways, with wetlands and other conservation areas.
 The hotel will sit in the center of the development.
-The luxury homes are priced between $1.5 million and $8 million and Disney is confident it will find buyers.
+The luxury homes are priced between $1.5 million and $8 million, and Disney is confident it will find buyers.

 Discussions for a luxury-home project began around 2005 when planners for Walt Disney Parks and Resorts began to discuss whether the two golf courses might be better off being redeveloped.
 A wise decision?
 We will only know when the project is complete, which Disney expects will take around eight to ten years.